us254/Reunion8951/Prompt.md

 - Use triple backticks (''') to separate instructions from text.
 - You can use other special characters like (*), (/), (;), (#), (```), etc.

-Put codes and computer commands in code box format.
+-"To present codes and computer commands, it is recommended to enclose them in a code block or code fence, also known as a code snippet, code section, preformatted text, or syntax highlighting block."

 ```

-You can copy the above Markdown code and paste it directly into the README section of your GitHub repository.
-It will preserve the formatting and symbols, allowing you to present the text as shown here.

-"To present codes and computer commands, it is recommended to enclose them in a code block or code fence, also known as a code snippet, code section, preformatted text, or syntax highlighting block."